2026-04-06

 - Get 3 quotes minimum — Pricing varies wildly.
 Don't accept the first proposal.

-- Ask for the lead auditor's name and experience — You're hiring people, not logos.
+- Ask for the lead auditor's name — You're hiring people, not logos.
 Know who will actually review your code.

 - Verify they publish public reports — Transparency is a quality signal.
 Firms that hide their reports may have something to hide.